Leadership

 You do not run a caliphate, but the moves still transfer.
 Start with delegation: like Umar, define the role, the result, and the consequence, then get out of the way and audit later.

 Borrow Saladin's restraint when you win.
-How you treat people after a victory, a launch, a reorg, sets your reputation more than the win itself.
-Borrow Akbar's inclusion when you inherit a divided team: pull former rivals inside the tent.
+How you treat people after a victory, a launch, or a reorg sets your reputation more than the win itself.
+The goal is to unite a team after the fight, not just to claim the spoils.

 If your instinct is to lead through influence rather than authority, study the more consultative side of this tradition.
 Our breakdown of facilitative leadership and when it works shows how guiding a group beats commanding it in modern, knowledge-driven teams.